 4. Click on the drop down arrow beside 'Select profile...'.

 5. Select 'Anonymous' or log into the appropriate profile.

 6. Click 'Publish' and come back soon to see my reply.

 Newly Added Insects

 A brief guide to identifying Scottish insects colloquially known as 'bugs'.
 Photographs of all the insects are included to aid identification of the various species and brief information has been included about the insects, their habitat, eating habits and distinctive features.
-Almost all Scottish insects also live in Britain but many British insects only live in England.
-This website is dedicated to Scottish insects only although it will be a useful guide to which will apply to most of the UK.
+Almost all Scottish insects also live throughout Britain but many British insects only live in England.
+This website is dedicated to Scottish insects only although it will be a useful guide which will apply to most of the UK.
 Many people call insects bugs but bugs are in fact a subset of insects, which is why they are often referred to as true bugs.